 CODE SECTION 13100

-(Renumbered from 8429.72 12/1989)
+(Revised 01/2021)

-Probate Code Section 13100 provides for the collection or transfer of a decedent's personal property without the administration of the estate or probate of the will.
-To effect the transfer of the decedent's personal property, the successor of the decedent must furnish an affidavit or declaration, under penalty of perjury under the laws of this State (declaration), to the holder of the decedent's personal property.
+Probate Code section 13100 provides for the collection or transfer of a decedent's personal property without the administration of the estate or probate of the will.
+To effect the transfer of the decedent's personal property, the successor of the decedent must furnish an affidavit or declaration under penalty of perjury under the laws of this State (declaration), to the holder of the decedent's personal property.

-Departments may prepare a request form similar to SAM Section 8477.32 Illustration l that, when completed by the successor of the decedent, may serve as the declaration.
-The final form is left up to the department as long as the form is typewritten and includes, as a minimum, the information in Probate Code Section 13101.
+Agencies/departments may prepare a request form similar to SAM section 8477.32 Illustration l that, when completed by the successor of the decedent, may serve as the declaration.
+The final form is left up to the discretion of the agency/department as long as the form is typed and includes, as a minimum, the information in Probate Code section 13101.

-The State department holding a decedent's personal property will verify that the affidavit or declaration is in accordance with Probate Code Section 13101 and that a copy of the inventory and appraisement of the decedent's real property is attached (Probate Code Section 13103).
+The State agency/department holding a decedent's personal property will verify that the affidavit or declaration is in accordance with Probate Code section 13101 and that a copy of the inventory and appraisement of the decedent's real property is attached (Probate Code section 13103).

 Disposition of the original affidavit or declaration and necessary copies will be as follows:

-Retain the original as the department's record of and authority for releasing the decedent's personal property;
+Retain the original as the agency’s/department's record of and authority for releasing the decedent's personal property;

 Attach a copy to checks or warrants payable to the decedent when released; and

-Attach a copy to each claim schedule submitted to the State Controller's Office requesting issuance of a warrant payable to the successor of the decedent.
+Attach a copy to each claim submitted to the State Controller's Office requesting the issuance of a warrant payable to the successor of the decedent.

-Funds due a decedent may be released to the successor of the decedent in the form of checks or warrants made payable (l) to the successor of the decedent or (2) to deceased employeesor other deceased persons.
-Departments will not release funds due a deceased State employee pursuant to this section when the department has on file an unrevoked Designation of Person Authorized to Receive Warrants, STD.
-Form 243, except as provided for in .
+Funds due to a decedent may be released to the successor of the decedent in the form of checks or warrants made payable (l) to the successor of the decedent or (2) to deceased employees.
+Agencies/departments will not release funds due to a deceased State employee pursuant to this section when the agency/department has on file an unrevoked Designation of Person Authorized to Receive Warrants, STD.
+Form 243, except as provided for in SAM section 8477.25.

 Checks drawn or warrants claimed that are to be made payable to the successor of the decedent will show the payee as follows: